Universal Koszul Duality for Kac-Moody Groups: Introduction

 \subsection{Monodromic Hecke category}

-We assume that the root datum $\widehat{\Dd}$ of the Kac--Moody group $\widehat{G}$ is cofree and of adjoint type.\footnote{For ease of notation, the group $\widehat{G}$ will be denoted by $G$ in \Cref{sec:soergelmonodromic}.} For example, $\widehat{G}$ can be the universal central extension of the loop group of a reductive group with connected center.
+We assume that the root datum $\widehat{\Dd}$ of the Kac--Moody group $\widehat{G}$ is cofree and of adjoint type.\footnote{For ease of notation, the group $\widehat{G}$ will be denoted by $G$ in \Cref{sec:soergelmonodromic}.}

-In \Cref{sec:soergelmonodromic}, we consider the \emph{universal monodromic Hecke category} which is the category of constructible monodromic sheaves sheaves on the (enhanced) Hecke stack $\widehat{U}\bs \widehat{G}/\widehat{U}$.
-In particular, we do not impose any generalized character on the mondromy.
-The main goal of \Cref{sec:soergelmonodromic} is a Soergel-type description of $\Heckemon_{\widehat{\Dd}}$.
+In \Cref{sec:soergelmonodromic}, we consider the \emph{universal monodromic Hecke category} which is the category of constructible monodromic sheaves on the (enhanced) Hecke stack $\widehat{U}\bs \widehat{G}/\widehat{U}$.
+In particular, we do not impose any generalized character on the monodromy.
+The main goal of \Cref{sec:soergelmonodromic} is a Soergel-theoretic description of $\Heckemon_{\widehat{\Dd}}$.
+We also refer to \cite[Remark 4.11]{ben-zviBettiGeometricLanglands2018}, where a conjectural Bezrukavnikov-type description of monodromic sheaves on affine flag varieties is given.

 The universal monodromic Hecke category has a perverse $t$-structure.
 There are perverse (co-)standard objects $\Delta_w,\nabla_w\in \Heckemon_{\widehat{\Dd}}$ which arise from the $!$- and $*$-pushforward of the free local system on each Bruhat cell.
 We consider tilting perverse sheaves which admit both a standard and costandard flag.
 Following \cite{beilinsonTiltingExercises2004a}, the Hecke category is equivalent to bounded chain complexes of tilting perverse sheaves.